edmundedgar/skeet-gateway/python-tools/README.md

 Python tools used for fetching skeets that need to be handled by the SkeetGateway and calling handleSkeet for them.

-They may later be replaced by our (better quality) Typescript code under `bot/`.

 ## Preparation

 ```